T3iL/T316-JQuery/README.md

 The jQuery library contains the following features:

--HTML/DOM manipulation
+- HTML/DOM manipulation
--CSS manipulation
+- CSS manipulation
--HTML event methods
+- HTML event methods
--Effects and animations
+- Effects and animations
--AJAX
+- AJAX
--Utilities
+- Utilities

 Tip: In addition, jQuery has plugins for almost any task out there.